oracle/learning-library/developer-library/soamp-migration/intro/intro.md

 - Upgrade the SOA on-premises application to be migrated to the latest version
 - Migrate the upgraded SOA on-premises application to SOA Suite on OCI

 **Note:** This lab will only showcase migration of one application.
-For a complete guide to migrate SOA to SOA on OCI refer to the `Learn More` section below.
+For a complete guide to migrate SOA to SOA on OCI refer to the **Learn More** section below.

 ### Prerequisites

 *In order to run this workshop you need:*

-* A Mac OS X, Windows or Linux machine
 * A private/public SSH key-pair
-* Firefox browser
+* Firefox browser (recommended as Chrome security may prevent you from loading HTTPS self-signed certificates)
 * An OCI account
 * A Compartment in the tenancy with `manage all-resources` permission to provision the resources
 * A SSH key pair to connect to provisioned instances